WebOrigami/docs/src/content/concepts/tutorial.md

 One day your team decides:

-> _We need an "About Us" area for our site!
+> _We need an "About Us" site!
 The main page should list the people on our team, with thumbnail photos and links to separate pages for each person.
 A person's page should show their name and a full-size photo._

 <span class="tutorialStep"></span> Open the
 <a href="/demos/aboutUs/" target="_blank">sample About Us area</a>
-and click on a few pages.
+and click on a few pages to get a feel for the site.

-This tutorial will start with a few basic "Hello, world" concepts and then move on to building a small About Us site using the above site as a model.
+If you're the type of person who can write formulas in a spreadsheet like Excel, you can use Web Origami to build a site like that.

 ## Start